-A proprietary book for FRM candidates has been created to cover these broad knowledge points.
-While detailed learning objectives associated with these readings are presented in the 2024 FRM Learning Objectives document, a brief summary of how to relate these readings to the knowledge points follows.
+To cover these broad knowledge points, a proprietary book has been created exclusively for FRM candidates.
+While detailed learning objectives associated with these readings are presented in the 2025 FRM Learning Objectives document, a brief summary of how to relate these readings to the knowledge points follows.